 - Attitudes towards family & school

-To get an as precise picture as possible of the social integration, we will capture the integration in the school classes as well as friendship relations outside of schools.
-In addition, we will measure formal and informal contacts in different contexts.
+To get as precise a picture as possible of social integration, we capture young people's integration in their school classes as well as friendship relations outside of school.
+In addition, we measure formal and informal contacts in different contexts.